-- sugar-free ice pops
+sugar-free ice pops

 Spicy seasonings may irritate the stomach, so avoid these completely or try them one at a time.
-Avoid fruits that have lots of seeds, such as strawberries or kiwi.
+Avoid fruits and vegetables that have lots of seeds, such as strawberries or kiwi.
 You should also stay away from foods that are too fibrous to liquefy, such as broccoli and cauliflower.

 Instead, choose foods that liquefy well, such as: